lsd-rs/lsd/README.md

 The default icon theme scheme shipped with `lsd` can be check in [icon theme source code](src/theme/icon.rs), we will load the default theme, and overwrite it with user defined parts, here is a example for icon theme.

-lsd icon theme support both nerd font and Unicode in the same time, you can use any one to config the theme, or even combine them.
+lsd icon theme support both nerd font and Unicode in the same time, you can use any one to config the theme, this is the default but you can customize this to use glyphs from nerd-font or Unicode emojis in the same time.

 nerd font: